xzn/d3d10-mmxlc/README.md

 ; Change interpolation mode and set up custom shaders.
 [graphics]
-; Recommended, even if slang-shader is not used.
-; Get rid of nearest-neighbour upscaling artifact. interp=true
+; Recommended, even if slang-shader is not used; get rid of nearest-neighbour upscaling artifact. interp=true
+; Slightly reduces aliasing in X7 and X8
+; linear=true
-; Not recommended, very slow.
-; When using Type 1 filter, run the default 2x upscale shader multiple times until it covers the size of the screen.
+; Not recommended, very slow - when using Type 1 filter, run the default 2x upscale shader multiple times until it covers the size of the screen.
 ; enhanced=true
 ; Set up custom shader for X1~X6, and 3d shader for X7~X8.
-Need Type 1 filter to be set in-game. slang_shader=slang-shaders/xbr/xbr-lv2.slangp slang_shader_3d=slang-shaders/anti-aliasing/fxaa.slangp
+Need Type 1 filter to be set in-game. slang_shader=slang-shaders/xbrz/xbrz-freescale-multipass.slangp slang_shader_3d=slang-shaders/anti-aliasing/smaa.slangp
-; Currently broken, couldn't figure out how to get this to work yet.
-Do not use.
+; Custom render resolution for X7 and X8
-; render_3d_width=
+render_3d_width=
-; render_3d_height=
+render_3d_height=
-; display_width=
-; display_height=
+; Custom display resolution (can be higher or lower than the games allow) display_width= display_height=
 ```

 If all goes well you should now be able to start the game and see the overlay on top-left of the screen showing the status of the mod.